National Football League, et al. v. Attorney General of Canada

 (Federal Court) (Civil) (By Leave)

-Intellectual property - Copyright, Legislation, Interpretation, Commercial law, International trade, Administrative law, Jurisdiction, Judicial review, Standard of review, Boards and tribunals - Intellectual property - Copyright - Legislation - Interpretation - Commercial law - International trade - Administrative law - Jurisdiction - Judicial review - Standard of review - Boards and tribunals - Are the Canadian Radio-Television and Telecommunications Commission (“CRTC”) Instruments ultra vires the jurisdiction of the CRTC under s.
+Administrative law - Copyright, Legislation, Interpretation, Commercial law, International trade, Jurisdiction, Judicial review, Standard of review, Boards and tribunals - Intellectual property - Copyright - Legislation - Interpretation - Commercial law - International trade - Administrative law - Jurisdiction - Judicial review - Standard of review - Boards and tribunals - Are the Canadian Radio-Television and Telecommunications Commission (“CRTC”) Instruments ultra vires the jurisdiction of the CRTC under s.
 9(1)(h) of the Broadcasting Act, S.C.
 1991, c.
 11 - Are the CRTC Instruments invalid based on their conflict with s.
 31(2) of the Copyright Act, R.S.C.
 1985, c.
 C-42.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.